-Class 3 misdemeanors in Colorado are punishable by up to 6 months of county jail and/or $50 to $750 in fines.
+Class 3 misdemeanors in Colorado are a category of crimes punishable by up to 6 months of county jail and/or $50 to $750 in fines.
 The court may grant probation in lieu of jail time.
 Convictions can typically be sealed from the defendant’s criminal record after two years have passed since the case ended.

 In this article, our Colorado criminal defense attorneys discuss: